arkachego/audiobook/Readme.md

 # AudioBook: A tiny voice recorder app for personal use

-> Thank you for this awesome full-stack assignment!
-This is undoubedly the best one among all the others I have solved till date.
+> This is undoubedly the best full-stack assignment among all the others I have solved till date!

 The assignment was to build a voice recorder app utilising Vue.js or any other preferred front-end framework and Node.js or Go as the back-end framework.